 On Campus-Campus Wide (Qualified salaried, adjunct, and hourly employees may be considered as candidates)

 May be used for all types of positions with the advance approval of HR and the Office of Equal Opportunity when there is a qualified pool of candidates in the department and when employment of a non-department candidate would result in the displacement of a salaried employee in the department.

 Personal contact by the supervisor with all qualified candidates or posting within the department.

-The AVP for HR or his/her designee, in agreement with the Director of AA/EO may waive some or all of the provisions of this policy.
+The AVP for HR or his/her designee, in agreement with the Director of the Office of Equal Opportunity may waive some or all of the provisions of this policy.
 In order to insure that hiring normally follows regular recruitment and selection procedures, no department may create a pattern of exceptions.
 Exceptions may be granted for any of the following reasons:

 A. A truly exceptional candidate widely recognized for outstanding achievement in a needed area of expertise is requested by the supervising vice president.